 - A driver slams on their brakes unexpectedly, which forces the driver behind them into a rear-end collision.
 Another driver, who is traveling much faster than everyone else, hits the rear end of the rear driver’s car.
 A fourth driver fails to react to the crash and causes a pile-up.

-If you were involved in a chain-reaction car accident, contact an auto accident attorney from David I. Fuchs, Injury & Accident Lawyer, P.A. to schedule a free initial consultation.
+If you were involved in a chain-reaction car accident, contact a Boca Raton car accident lawyer from David I. Fuchs, Injury & Accident Lawyer, P.A. to schedule a free initial consultation.

 Determining Fault in a Multi-Vehicle Accident